asreview/asreview/docs/source/lab/about.rst

   Simulation
-    A simulation is a project that is used to test the performance of the :term:`Active learning model` on a fully labeled dataset.
-The simulation allows the user to evaluate the performance of the model and compare it to other models.
+    A simulation is a project that is used to test the performance of the :term:`Active learning model` on a fully labeled :term:`dataset`.
+    The simulation allows the :term:`user` to evaluate the performance of the model and compare it to other models.

   Record
-    A record is the piece of text that needs to be labeled.
-It usually consists of a title and an abstract.
-The record is the unit of analysis in ASReview LAB.
-For scholars, a record is a title and abstract of a paper.
-For other domains, it can be any piece of text that needs to be labeled.
+    A record is the unit of text that requires labeling in ASReview LAB.
+It typically includes a title and an abstract, and may also contain keywords.
+    In academic contexts, a record usually refers to the title and abstract of a paper.
+    In other domains, it can represent any text snippet that needs to be labeled.

   Review
     Reviewing is the decision-making process on the relevance of